BlueonceMoon/CodeAcademy/README.txt

-# CodeAcademy Projects
+#CodeAcademy Projects

-Various projects completed in CodeAcademy training courses
+Various projects completed in CodeAcademy training courses.

 These will be sorted by languages as I complete them.